 Enjoy the big flocks of white or brown pelicans on the bay.
 The turkey vultures are impressive in the air - and darn ugly close up.
-Hawks, kites, and harriers, jack rabbits with their long ears and ground squirrels galore.
-If you are really lucky you may see a burrowing owl.
+Hawks, kites, falcons, and harriers, jack rabbits with their long ears, and ground squirrels galore.
+If you are really lucky, you may see a burrowing owl.

 In Santa Cruz you can find one of the winter habitats for the Monarch butterflies.
-An Natural Bridges State Beach there is a valley where they hang from the branches in the thousands like dead leaves, and when the spring migration sends them off towards Canada there are butterflies all over.
+An Natural Bridges State Beach, there is a valley where Monarchs hang from the branches in the thousands like dead leaves, and when the spring migration sends them off towards Canada, there are butterflies all over.

 Our back yard entertainment constantly contains squirrels.
 We have oak trees and the squirrels love acorn.
 The gray squirrels seem to disappear against the tree bark.
-Squirrels that mainly live on pinecones are redder in the fur better to blend with the redwoods.
-They also love pumpkins so my post Halloween treat is to give them a big uncarved pumpkin.
-It is not uncarved for very long, the sqirrels love the rind, and once they figure out that there are 500+ seeds in the middle they have a ball.
-We have had the fattest squirrels of all and as their fur takes color after their "favorite habitat" the most gluttonous take on a shade of orange.
+Squirrels that mainly live on pine cones are redder in the fur better to blend with the redwoods.
+They also love pumpkins so my post-Halloween treat is to give them a big uncarved pumpkin.
+It is not uncarved for very long, the squirrels love the rind, and once they figure out that there are 500+ seeds in the middle, they have a ball.
+We have had the fattest squirrels of all, and as their fur takes color after their "favorite habitat", the most gluttonous take on a shade of orange.

 The only animals you really can feed are the birds in your yard.
 Squirrels will also try to eat your bird feed so you have to chose the right kind of feeder and place it with care.
 But only the hummingbirds (and perhaps the ants) can get to a hummingbird feeder, a upside down bottle of sugary water with perches for the birds.
 The water must be changed at least once a week and the feeder washed thoroughly less there may grow mold on the inside that can kill the birds.
 The hummingbirds are very aggressive and protect their territory with a vengeance.
 So only one family will be able to enjoy your feeder - the "owner" will come whistling like a Spitfire from the treetop if others try to steal its food.